 MetLife Inc. operates within Europe through various subsidiaries.
 The Undertaking leverages the options provided by the European Insurance Directives to "passport" throughout the EU from a single base in Ireland.
 The Undertaking has branches in the United Kingdom (UK), Italy, Spain, Portugal, France, Czech Republic, Bulgaria, Slovakia, Hungary, Romania and Cyprus.
 The Undertaking also operates via Freedom of Service (FOS) in Poland, Germany, Austria and the Netherlands.
-The Undertaking also reinsures business from Russia.
+The Undertaking also reinsured business from Russia during 2021.
+As of March 2022, in light of the current geopolitical situation, the Undertaking has terminated, or is in the process of terminating, all agreements relating to Russian business.
+The Russian reinsurance business is not material to the Undertaking.

-The Undertaking is required to submit the 2020 Solvency and Financial Condition Report (SFCR) to the CBI as part of the 2020 annual Solvency II returns.
+The Undertaking is required to submit the 2021 Solvency and Financial Condition Report (SFCR) to the CBI as part of the 2021 annual Solvency II returns.
 The SFCR is prepared pursuant to the Commission Delegated Regulation (EU) 2015/35 ("The Delegated Acts") and the European Insurance and Occupational Pensions Authority (EIOPA) Final Report on Public Consultation No. 14/047.
 The Delegated Acts supplement Directive 2009/138/EC as implemented in Ireland by the EU (Insurance and Reinsurance) Regulations 2015.